The apostle Paul identifies the foundation of the Christian faith:

 Note: a paradox is not a contradiction; it reads like a contradiction, but in fact, the two opposing statements prove true.

-These examples should give us good reason to doubt our comprehension of Scripture.
+These examples should give us good reason to doubt our knowledge of Scripture.
 And if we doubt our knowledge, then we ought suspect the teachings of church leaders, from whom we derive understanding.

 I contend that many church doctrines, as written and taught, fail to address real problems faced by believers.
 Leaders of the church expect members to espouse biblical explanations that make no sense, to defend principles that embarrass the serious apologist, and to fixate on earthly metaphors: mere shadows of heavenly realities.